AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

     console.log(promise1data, promise2data);
   });
 // after 1000 ms
-// my first value my second value
+// first value second value
 ```

-Our values returned together, after 1000ms (the timeout of the *second* promise) meanin that the first one had to wait the completion of the second one.
+Our values returned together, after 1000ms (the timeout of the *second* promise) meaning that the first one had to wait the completion of the second one.

 If we were to pass an empty iterable then it will return an already resolved promise.